Home › Blog › What is Product Feedback & How to Collect it: An Actionable Guide

 2. Twilio

-Cloud communications platform Twilio’s product development strategy involves putting themselves in the customers’ shoes at every stage of the product cycle to work on their issues.
+Cloud communications platform Twilio’s product development strategy involves putting itself in the customers’ shoes at every stage of the product cycle to work on their issues.

 As they work in a fast-moving and constantly changing environment, testing every hypothesis and idea is impossible.
 So, the company uses customer insights from survey feedback to prioritize which hypotheses to pass for the experimentation process.